macciampa/tldr/README.md

 - `popup.html`: The popup UI
 - `popup.js`: JavaScript for the popup
 - `content.js`: Content script for extracting page content
-- `backend/`: Contains AWS Lambda function code
-  - `lambda_function.py`: Lambda function to fetch API key
+- `settings.html`: Settings page for API key and preferences
-  - `requirements.txt`: Python dependencies for Lambda
+- `settings.js`: JavaScript for settings page

 ## Security Notes

-- The OpenAI API key is stored securely in AWS Secrets Manager
+- Your OpenAI API key is stored locally in your browser's storage
-- The Lambda function uses IAM roles for access control
-- CORS is configured on the Lambda function to restrict access
+- The key is never sent to any servers other than OpenAI's API
-- All API calls are made server-side through AWS Lambda
+- All API calls are made directly from your browser to OpenAI

 ## Note
 You'll need to add icon files in the following sizes: